FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_file_types/Backup_files.md

     "title": "Backup files ",
     "linkTitle": "Backup files",
     "weight": "230"
 }The records in this type of file (SAVF) have a specific format.
-They contain backed-up sequencing and parity data controlled by<span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span>.
-SAVF files can generally only be used on <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span> systems.
-Consequently, backup files are predominantly transferred between two <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span> partners.
+They contain backed-up sequencing and parity data controlled by.
+SAVF files can generally only be used on systems.
+Consequently, backup files are predominantly transferred between two partners.

 Another system can be used as an intermediate partner, in which it must process the SAVF file as a sequential file with a fixed format and a length of 528 (bytes).